anyways-open/docker-postgres-dump/README.md

 - PGDUMP_DB: the name of the database to dump.
 - PGPASSWORD: the password or secret containing the password.

+Configure **one** of the following to control when backups are taken:
+- PGDUMP_MINUTE: `true`, backups every minute.
+- PGDUMP_HOUR: `true`, backups every hour.
+- PGDUMP_DAY: `true`, backups every day.

+The larger the database, the longer the interval.
+The next dump will already start even if the previous one hasn't yet finished.

 An example configuration:

 ```